 Having a rescue means veterinarian care, supply costs, utility bills, and food costs just to name a few things.
 Birds require medical attention just as other animals.
 We at the Haven choose to use an Avian Certified Veterinarian in most situations.
 All of these expenses add up greatly, and the adoption fees help to provide these needs.

 Why are there surrender fees?

 The surrender fees are necessary because we test each bird before it comes into our facility.
+Birds can be carriers of diseases- yet they themselves not sick.
+Other birds coming into contact with the carrier bird would then become fatally ill in a relatively short period of time.
 We routinely test for 4 different tests, however if a bird shows any signs of illness further testing will be done.
 We routinely test for Pachechos, Polyoma, PBFD and Chlamydia.
 There are others that we test for if we deem them necessary.
-The surrender fees that we require cover just the cost of the initial four tests.
+The surrender fees that we require cover just the cost of the initial tests.
 If any additional testing or vet care is needed that will be paid out of the Haven's general funds.

 What is meant by permanent homes?